erlang/docker-erlang-otp/README.md

 [![Build Status](https://github.com/erlang/docker-erlang-otp/workflows/erlang/badge.svg)](https://github.com/erlang/docker-erlang-otp/actions)

 This is used as docker base image for Erlang OTP.
 The goal is to provide images for a few last erlang releases (currently 24 / 23 / 22 / 21 / 20 / 19 / 18), in close to full feature Erlang OTP, and relatively slim images.
 Support to 17, R16 and R15 are provided in this repo on a best-effort basis, and not part of official-image effort in docker-library/official-images#1075 .
+Windows container based images are available for OTP 24 + with `windows` and `windows/servercore` base images (`windows/nanoserver` is not yet supported).

 ### use the Erlang 23